Filing a Return and Remitting the Specific Duty on New Tires

 You can file your return respecting the specific duty on new tires online using:

-- the File a Return Respecting the Specific Duty on New Tires online service in My Account for businesses; or
+- the service for filing returns respecting the specific duty on new tires in My Account for businesses; or

 - the online payment service of a financial institution that lets you file your return and pay your balance due in the same transaction.